 - Saffron, one pinch regardless of the number of people.
 If you can afford it, it is said to be the key ingredient!
-If you can’t, you should substitute with turmeric to still get the yellow color on the rice.
-Just a little bit, either way!
+If you can’t, you should substitute with a pinch of turmeric to still get the yellow color on the rice.
+I always use saffron; my mom always used yellow coloring.

 - Tomato (grated), 20 grams.
 Don’t abuse it, or the paella will come out acidic.

 - Table salt, 1.5 grams.

 - Kokuho pearl rice, 100 cc.
 I think this is simply the best rice I have ever used for paella, better than SOS, La Fallera, or even Bomba, which are the ones typically used for paella in Valencia.
 I discovered this rice in the US and I am very impressed by it.
 Besides, if you follow the quantities for rice and water given in the bag, it always comes out perfect.
 If you cannot find it, try to use pearl rice–not long grain, and definitely not “instant” rice.

 - Fresh rosemary.